The Difference Between Collagen & Paleo Protein

 The Difference Between a Complete Protein and Collagen

-A complete protein is made of at least the 9 essential amino acids, so-called because you must obtain them from your diet.
-Your body cannot synthesize them on its own.
-Protein is found in all manner of foods, however, we most often think of foods derived from animals, such as meat, fish, eggs, and dairy when we think of dietary protein.
+A complete protein is made of at least the 9 essential amino acids which you can only obtain from your diet.
+Your body cannot synthesize them on its own.2 Protein is found in all manner of foods!
+We most often think of foods derived from animals, such as meat, fish, eggs, and dairy when we think of dietary protein.
 These, like my Paleo Protein, are complete proteins.
-Most plant-derived proteins, including nuts and seeds, are incomplete.
+Most plant proteins such as legumes, nuts, and seeds, are incomplete.

 Why is it Important to Supplement with a Complete Protein?